-Self payment drug and alcohol rehab facilities are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment drug and alcohol rehabilitation centers are an excellent alternative to other types of rehabilitation facilities i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehab program.
-In order to learn more about self payment programs, contact a substance abuse treatment center and inquire as to their payment options.
-It is beneficial to contact a number of programs so that you have a comparison of your choices regarding treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+To learn more about self payment programs, make contact with a substance abuse rehab facility and ask about their payment options.
+It is beneficial to contact a number of programs so that you have an understanding of your choices with regards to treatment options and payment options.

 Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
 Eligibility for Medicaid depends greatly on income and other factors such as whether or not the person has dependents and if they receive any other financial assistance.
 Medicaid may even cover the costs associated with drug or alcohol treatment, and there are a lot of drug rehabilitation programs throughout the country which are covered through Medicaid.
 Many drug and alcohol rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only deliver such treatment on a short term basis, typically 30 days or less.
 People who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.